mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Introduction

 In the competitive world of e-commerce, efficient customer support is crucial for a company's reputation and customer retention.
 Our recent project involved deploying a cost-effective AI solution to improve this efficiency.
 Our recent project involved deploying a SearchAI Retrieval-Augmented Generation (RAG) solution for a client.
 This solution uses advanced language models to understand customer questions and provide relevant answers from our vast knowledge base.
 This cutting-edge technology allowed our customer service agents to deliver timely and precise responses, significantly improving the overall customer experience.
+However, despite the impressive accuracy of the model, we encountered a sharp increase in the generative AI operational costs.
+Here’s an in-depth look at our journey, the challenges we faced, and the solutions that helped us strike a balance between cost-efficiency and accuracy.

+## The Challenge

+ We anticipated handling an overwhelming 500 million customer requests per year, which translated to a staggering $2 million annual bill for the AI system.
+This exorbitant cost was simply unsustainable for our business, and we found ourselves at a crossroads.
+We had to find a way to maintain the accuracy and efficiency of our AI-powered customer support while drastically reducing the operational costs.
+It was a daunting task, but our team was determined to find a solution.

 ## Initial Implementation

-To give you a better understanding of our initial setup, let me walk you through the process.
-Whenever a customer asked a question, the SearchAI system would automatically retrieve the most relevant answers from our pre-existing knowledge base.
-This knowledge base consisted of articles and documents that were segmented into smaller chunks of information, called HTML chunks.
+The primary use case was quite straightforward: whenever a customer asked a question to an agent, the SearchAI system would automatically retrieve the most relevant answers from a pre-ingested knowledge base.
+Our initial setup involved segmenting knowledge articles into HTML chunks and processing these chunks through GPT-3.5-turbo-16k, as it supported the required token limit (approximately 6500 tokens per query).
-These smaller chunks were then processed through a powerful language model called GPT-3.5-turbo-16k, which had the capability to handle a large number of tokens (roughly equivalent to words) per query.
-This approach allowed us to achieve an impressive 80% accuracy rate in providing relevant answers to customer queries.

 ### Technical Blueprint